nonflammable/netBlink/README.md

 First to indicate starting transmission it will turn off diode complitly for 2 seconds, then light it up for same time.

 In transmition default state is on, and sum of fast blinks (0.3sec off) means one number.
-After every number diode stay on 1.5 sec and start next number.
-If you get long off blink(1 sec off) that indicate that this number is 0.
+After every number diode stay on (1.5 sec on) and start next number.
+If you get long off blink (1 sec off) that indicate that this number is 0.

+I know that it's sound difficult but most persons (almost 4 of 5) decode it at first try.

 ## Example